vercel/swr/README.md

 - `focusThrottleInterval = 5000`: only revalidate once during a time span
 - `loadingTimeout = 3000`: timeout to trigger the onLoadingSlow event
 - `errorRetryInterval = 5000`: error retry interval [(details)](#error-retries)
-- `onLoadingSlow`: callback function when a request takes too long to load (`loadingTimeout`)
+- `onLoadingSlow`: callback function when a request takes too long to load (see `loadingTimeout`)
-- `onSuccess`: callback function when a request finishs successfully
+- `onSuccess`: callback function when a request finishes successfully
 - `onError`: callback function when a request returns an error
 - `onErrorRetry`: handler for [error retry](#error-retries)